About · Our surgeons

 Other ophthalmic procedures

-Where appropriate, we can arrange consultations for other eye conditions and treatments, including second opinions and referrals for complex cases.
+Where appropriate, we can arrange consultations for other eye conditions and treatments, including second opinions with supporting documentation, co-managed care where you already have an optometrist or NHS team, and patient-first recommendations (including when not to operate).
+Browse all treatments.

 Want to see someone for a specific concern?
 Send an appointment request and we’ll guide you to the most appropriate surgeon.